 Incorporating customer onboarding, training, and certification data into your other business systems will enable you to track the impact of education on customer health and engagement, not to mention allowing education teams to evaluate how their program is contributing to the bottom line.
 Common integrations for customer education data include:

-- Marketing automation platforms like Marketo, HubSpot, and Pardot
+- Customer relationship management (CRM) systems like Salesforce Marketing automation platforms like Marketo, HubSpot, and Pardot

 - Customer success software like Gainsight and Totango